ppreshant/flow_cytometry/README.md

 	- Currently I use the function `openCyto::mindensity(..)` which  draws a gate threshold at the minimum density region in 1d, so is applicable when the sample has a bimodal distribution with two populations
 	- Look at the documentations in `openCyto`'s [autogating](https://www.bioconductor.org/packages/release/bioc/vignettes/openCyto/inst/doc/HowToAutoGating.html) for other gating schemes in 1D and 2D.
 And [`flowCore`](https://bioconductor.org/packages/release/bioc/vignettes/flowCore/inst/doc/HowTo-flowCore.pdf) for `rectangleGate()` and `quadGate()`
 - Calculates population statistics for all the data using [.flowWorkspace](https://bioconductor.org/packages/release/bioc/html/flowWorkspace.html) package and save data into `.csv` file
-- Plots distributions of data as highly customizable ggplots.
-The plots can be made with a one liner code using the powerful [`ggcyto`](https://www.bioconductor.org/packages/release/bioc/html/ggcyto.html) package. _Note: replicate wells with same name are merged._ Example figure :
+- Plots distributions of data as highly customizable ggplots both with and without gating.
+The plots can be made with a one liner code using the powerful [`ggcyto`](https://www.bioconductor.org/packages/release/bioc/html/ggcyto.html) package. _Note: replicate wells with same name are merged._ Example figure with lots of customizations (no gating here) : ![[FACS_analysis/plots/S043_28-3-22-processed-ridge density-processed-red.png]]

 # How to run